Nikon D3X vs D5

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D3X and the D5 have been discontinued, but can regularly be found used on eBay.
+Both the D3X and the D5 have been discontinued, but can regularly be found used on ebay.
 The D5 was replaced by the Nikon D6, while the D3X does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D3X and D5 can be found, respectively, in the Nikon D3X Manual (free pdf) or the online Nikon D5 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D3X and the Nikon D5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.